Intel Management Interface <= 18188.8.131.521

 Even this isn’t a security vulnerability for itself, i decided to report this finding to Intel.

-At first it’s not difficult to fix and unquoted service paths are in general not best practise 😉
+At first it’s not difficult to fix and unquoted service paths are in general not best practice 😉

 Second in misconfigured environments or under some circumstances you could have write permission to some of these folders -> bad!

-Intel agreed, that this isn’t a security vulnerabilty, but they decided to appreciate it with a voucher (cool!).
+Intel agreed that this isn’t a security vulnerability, but they decided to appreciate it with a voucher (cool!).